-- You should create template for each firewall group: create one for FireNet primary gateway, one for FireNet backup gateway.
+- You should create a template for each firewall group: One for the FireNet primary gateway and one for FireNet backup gateway.

 - Configure Template

-- Add interfaces (ethernet1/1, ethernet1/2), zones (LAN, WAN), route table.
-Do not name route table as “default” since this may conflict with firewall its own default route table.
+- Add interfaces (ethernet1/1, ethernet1/2), zones (LAN, WAN), and a route table.
+Do not name the route table as “default” since this may conflict with the firewall’s default route table.

 - Create Template Stack